RohanBasavaraju/ML-Projects/README.md

 # Project Template: Machine Learning for Predictive Modeling (with Python)

-In the following sections, I explain how you can solve any empirical problem with machine learning in just a few simple steps.
+In the following sections, I explain how you can solve real-world problems with machine learning in just a few simple steps.
 Let's get started!

 # 1) Define Problem